From fish, lobster and caviar

 At the end of our informative and, above all, delicious morning, Walter finally leads us to the family's private dining room, where he invites us to dinner.
 And what a meal!
 When we want to say goodbye after a sumptuous plate full of smoked fish specialties, we are pushed back to the table and says, “Not yet!
 That was just the starter! ”And his son brings us another plate with warm fish specialties that taste just as good with Austrian wine and French sparkling wine.

-You too can enjoy the delicacies from the house of Grüll during a visit to their shop in the New Home Street 13 in Grödig Salzburg relish.
-If you do not want to take the fish with you, you can taste exactly the same fish specialties in the associated bistro as they were served.
-A real treat for the palate!
-Let yourself be seduced by fish lobster and caviar!
+You too can enjoy the delicacies from the house of Grüll during a visit to their shop in the New Home Street 13 in Grödig Salzburg If you don't want to take the fish with you, you can try the same fish specialties in the bistro that were served to us.
+A real feast for the palate!
+Let yourself be tempted by fish, lobster and caviar!

 Grüll fish specialties